Mohit-011/Pyzzle/README.md

 ![image](https://user-images.githubusercontent.com/83200950/147316557-9750f0f6-2eba-4bda-85ac-4e73b2b4dfec.png)</li>

-<li>It then ask for your name.
+<li>It then asks for your name.
 If you are a returning player, it then displays your highest score yet, else it skips to the main menu of the game.

 Prompt for name: